djrochford/fsa/README.md

 'Ø' (option-shift-o) represents the empty set; you can match to the empty language with it.

-For reaons related to the above, the characters '(', ')', '|', '*', '•', '€' and 'Ø' cannot be symbols in the alphabet of the NFA.
+For reasons related to the above, the characters '(', ')', '|', '\*', '•', '€' and 'Ø' cannot be symbols in the alphabet of the NFA.
 (My apologies to speakers of Scandinavian languages for the last one; I am very against English chauvinism, but your letter is so very close to the empty-set symbol.
 If, by some miracle, there is someone who cares about this, I will change the symbol for empty-set.)

 In the absence of parentheses, the order of operations is: `*`, then `•`, then `|`.